MariaKomoed/automationtest/README.md

 In the Test Runner you will see the list of testing files.
 You may click any of them and execution tests within a single it would be started in a separate window.

+To run all tests in Chrome:

+npx cypress run -b chrome

+In order to get the report in the Cypress Dashboard you should add some more parameters:

+npx cypress run -b chrome --record --key 6bc2a91c-3b07-4bf0-8809-3e8fed5fbf83

+To do the same in a headless mode use the following command:

+cypress run --record --key 6bc2a91c-3b07-4bf0-8809-3e8fed5fbf83

 3. Reporting
 Results are loaded into the Cypress Dashboard